 In the shadow of nuclear weapons, bank robberies tend to be forgotten.
 In North Korea’s case, the two are closely connected.

 Conventional wisdom says North Korea is an arsenal-craving backwater under the rule of despots.
 The regime, however, is driving toward a modern version of authoritarianism, with cyberwar capabilities complementing hydrogen bombs.
 While the nukes purposefully grab the world’s attention, the regime is taking unprecedented steps in the cyber domain.
 And it’s targeting more than just its critics.

-This is just the one in a series of hacks that adds up to accusations against North Korea of targeting, hacking and stealing money from financial institutions from at least 18 different countries.
+This is just one in a series of hacks that prompted accusations against North Korea of targeting, hacking and stealing money from financial institutions from at least 18 different countries.

 Never before has a nation-state attempted billion-dollar bank heists like North Korea is now accused of masterminding.
 The goal, experts say, is funding the nuclear weapons that act as a morbid guarantee of the regime’s survival.
 While the amount of money stolen is unprecedented, the country’s actions match its longstanding tactic of borrowing from the criminal playbook to skirt crushing economic sanctions.

 “What the North Koreans are very good at is continuing to find ways to earn income around the sanctions regime,” Stephan Haggard, visiting fellow at the Peterson Institute of International Economics, said.
 “Because they’re sanctioned and because they have absolutely no compunction about violating international law and norms, they’re perfectly happy to devote resources to sanctions circumvention.
 The cyber piece of this is an income earning piece of a larger picture.”